 The popularity of floral fabrics began in the Far East and spread to Europe through the Silk Road.
 They have since become an interior design staple.

 The sheer diversity of floral fabrics on offer may have you at a loss of how to pick the perfect addition for your home.
 There are, however, some simple rules to keep in mind.
-Here's what you need to know about how to use floral fabric.
+A great starting point is to consider the type of floral fabric you use.

 There are, however, four main categories of floral fabric.
 These broad groups are the easiest way to narrow down your options.